smnorris/mit_onetool_data/dissdata/data/Utilities/README.md

 # econ_whse_telecom_bc.ca

 ## Title
-A list of selected telecommunications companies serving BC municipalities.
+A list of selected major telecommunications companies serving British Columbia.

 ## Description
-A list of selected telecommunications companies serving BC municipalities.
+A list of selected major telecommunications companies serving British Columbia.
+Intended use is for general community based economic reporting.

 ## Source
 Telecom company names and addresses taken from their internet sites and existing Community Profiles data.